As modified by vote of the Membership in 2003, 2007, 2011, and 2013.

 Web Editor: The Web Editor shall be responsible for the ASLO web site including contents, currency and appearance.
 The Web Editor shall be a member of ASLO, serve a three-year term, and may be reappointed.
 Should an election be administered electronically, the Web Editor shall also oversee the mechanics of electronic balloting.
 The Web Editor may be assisted in a manner and at a cost approved by the Board.

-The Nominating Committee (see Section XIV) shall make two (2) or more nominations in excess of vacancies for Member-at-Large, for Student Representative, for President Elect, and for Secretary and Treasurer when not incumbent.
+The Nominating Committee (see Section XIV) shall make two (2) or more nominations in excess of the total vacancies for Member-at-Large, and two (2) or more nominations in excess of total vacancies for Student Board Members.
+For President-Elect, and for Secretary and Treasurer when not incumbent, at least two (2) nominations shall be made for each vacant position.
 Incumbent Secretaries and Treasurers may run for reelection unopposed at the discretion of the Nominating Committee.
 These nominations shall be forwarded to the Business Manager, who shall have ballots bearing names of nominees and blank spaces for writing in personal choices distributed to all members of ASLO.
 Additional names may be placed on the ballot for these positions by petition of at least thirty (30) members of ASLO.